ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ### IOPS tiers
 {: #fs-tiers}

 Existing file shares can be based on IOPS tiers that you selected when you created the file share.
-Table 3 describes the IOPS performance for the IOPS tier profile.
+Table 3 describes the IOPS performance for the IOPS tier profiles.

 | IOPS Tier | Workload | Share size (GB) | Max IOPS (IOPS) |
 |-----------|----------|-----------------|-----------------|